zenml-io/zenml/docs/book/how-to/popular-integrations/kubernetes.md

 The ZenML Kubernetes Orchestrator allows you to run your ML pipelines on a Kubernetes cluster without writing Kubernetes code.
 It's a lightweight alternative to more complex orchestrators like Airflow or Kubeflow.

+{% hint style="info" %}
+If you only want to run individual steps of your pipeline in Kubernetes, check out our [Kubernetes Step Operator](../../component-guide/step-operators/kubernetes.md).
+{% endhint %}

 ## Prerequisites

 To use the Kubernetes Orchestrator, you'll need: